Skip to main content

 List of items for the pooja

-• Flowers / garland, preferably yellow or white
+• Loose flowers or garland preferably yellow or white

-• Fruits - bananas or any other fruits
+• Fruits like bananas or any other seasonal fruit and 2 coconuts

 • Payasam / Kheer or Chakra Pongali for naivedyam

-• Traditional slate for writing, slate chalk pencil, small notebook and a small pencil
+• Traditional slate for writing, slate chalk pencil for the child to write and small notebook and a small pencil for donating to a child.

-If you wish to distribute slates and slate chalk / pencils or notebooks and pencils to the children, you can do so.
-However, it is not compulsory but it is purely a personal choice which depends on one's affordability.
+If you wish, you can distribute slates and slate chalk / pencils or notebooks and pencils to the children.
+It is not compulsory but purely a personal choice which depends on one's affordability.

 Normally aksharabhyasam is performed in Hindu temples.
 However, it is the determination and dedication to perform the function which is more important than taking pains to travel long distances and troubling the little ones.